obesab01/ADS_project/README.md

 we need to first remove the currency symbol and then convert everything to US Dollars.
 The exchange rate is copied manually.
 So if you want to have the most recent one, you need to update the variables Exchange_USD_UK und Exchange_USD_INR first.

+### Data Visualization
 After cleaning we perform another EDA report with sweetviz.
-Tf you also work with Google Colab the reports are saved in your Drive and you have to open them there.
+If you also work with Google Colab the reports are saved in your Drive and you have to open them there.
 In a last step we merge all data to one frame.

-### Data Visualization
 We perform a last visualization before actually creating the NN model.

 ### Data Model